GoPlausible/algorand-remote-mcp/README.md

 - `get_wallet_assets`: Get assets owned by the configured wallet
 - `get_wallet_publickey`: Get the public key for the configured wallet
 - `reset_wallet_account`: Reset the wallet account for the configured user
-- `migrate_to_vault`: Migrate your account from KV-based mnemonic to vault-based keypair

 ### Transaction Management
 - `create_payment_transaction`: Create a payment transaction